TheSpaghettiDetective/obico-server/README.md

 ## Prerequisites

-The Spaghetti Detective server requires:
+The Spaghetti Detective server needs to run on a real computer (Not a Pi, unfortunately.
+Rapberry Pi, or Latte Panda, is just not powerful enough to run the Machine Learning model).
+On that server, make sure the following softwares are installed:

 - Docker and Docker-compose.
 But you don't have to understand how Docker or Docker-compose works.
     - Install Docker ([Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Mac](https://docs.docker.com/docker-for-mac/install/)).
     - [Install Docker-compose](https://docs.docker.com/compose/install/).

-- git-lfs.
+- git and git-lfs.
 This is because the model itself is 100+MB and therefore can't be directly checked into git.
     - [Install git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).

+You will also need an email account that has SMTP access enabled.
+For a gmail account, this is [how you enable SMTP access](https://support.google.com/accounts/answer/6010255?hl=en).
+Other web mail such as Yahoo should also work but we haven't tried them.

 ## Get the code and start the server.